TrevorEngland23/Data-Engineering-Pipeline/README.md

 # Azure Project : Trevor England

 ### About the Project:
-I got this inspiration from curiously watching an Azure Data Engineering tutorial.
-While I was watching the tutorial, I took notes on what the guy did and decided to give my own project a try while referring to my notes.
+I got this inspiration from curiously watching an Azure Data Engineering tutorial by Luke J Byrne on YouTube (He got this project from mr.ktalkstech).
+While I was watching the tutorial, I took notes on what Luke did and decided to give my own project a try while referring to my notes.
 This project aims to migrate data from an on premise SQL Server into Azure Data Factory to be stored in a data lake.
-From there, the data will undergo transformations (Bronze, Silver, Gold), and ultimately be displayed in a dashboard at the end of the project.
-The tutorial I watched, the guy was using a Windows Machine so he used SSMS to interact with the on premise SQL Server.
+From there, the data will undergo transformations (Bronze, Silver, Gold) via Databricks, and ultimately be displayed in a dashboard at the end of the project.
+The tutorial I watched, Luke was using a Windows machine so he used SSMS to interact with the on premise SQL Server.
 I am running on a Mac, so I have a few additional steps to make this work.
+This guide will help MAC USERS be able to complete this project.
+The goal of this project was to get my hands dirty in the world of building ETL pipelines, and to create something I can refer to for a project I want to build in the future (super excited about it).

 ---